GintautasLuksas/GMR/README.md

 ✔ Evaluation with Silhouette Score and Davies-Bouldin Index

 ### **Future Improvements:**
+- Wider datset with more entries and more relevent columns such as reviews by both viewers and critics.
+- Enhance recommendation logic with deep learning models
 - Improve clustering accuracy by tuning hyperparameters
-- Enhance recommendation logic with deep learning models
 - Implement a web-based UI for user interaction
-- Add real-time movie data updates

 ---
-**Developed by Gintautas | VCS GMR**
+**Developed by Gintautas | GMR**